agc93/ClickTwice/docfx/doc/scriptcsintro.md

 The NuGet prerelease packages are automatically built and deployed from the `develop` branch so they can be considered bleeding-edge while the non-prerelease packages will be much more stable.

+> [!NOTE]
-> **NOTE:** The `ScriptCs.ClickTwice` uses NuGet dependencies to bring in some third-party libraries.
+> The `ScriptCs.ClickTwice` uses NuGet dependencies to bring in some third-party libraries.
 Check the package details if you are worried about this.

 ## Usage